When creating a collection, Milvus controls the size of a data segment according to the

 _defaultsection.
 If no partition is specified when inserting data, Milvus inserts the data into the

 Both the partition or segment are organizational forms of data in physical storage.
-When querying data, Milvus must know the location and status information of each data file on the physical storage, including the collection it belongs to, the number of entities it contains, the file size, the globally unique identifier, and the creation date, which are called Metadata.
-In addition, the Metadata also contains collection and partition information, including collection name, collection dimension, index type, partition label, and more.
+When querying data, Milvus must know the location and status information of each data file on the physical storage, including the collection it belongs to, the number of entities it contains, the file size, the globally unique identifier, and the creation date, which are called metadata.
+In addition, the metadata also contains collection and partition information, including collection name, collection dimension, index type, partition label, and so on.

 When data changes, the metadata should change accordingly and be easy to obtain.
 Therefore, it is an ideal choice to use a transactional database to manage metadata.
 Milvus provides SQLite or MySQL as a backend service for metadata and MySQL is recommended for production environments or distributed services.